shivendrra/axon/README.md

 ![axonlogo.png](https://github.com/shivendrra/axon/blob/main/logo.png)

-You have seen [Micrograd](https://github.com/karpathy/micrograd) by Karpathy, this is the upgraded version of micrograd written in c/c++ & is more functions & operational support.
+You have seen [Micrograd](https://github.com/karpathy/micrograd) by Karpathy, this is the upgraded version of micrograd written in c/c++ & has more functions & operational support.
 A light weight scalar-level autograd engine written in c/c++ & python

-## Features

-- Element-wise operations (addition, multiplication, etc.)
-- Matrix multiplication
-- Broadcasting
-- Activation functions (ReLU, tanh, sigmoid, GELU)
-- Reshape, transpose, flatten
-- Data type conversion
-and many more.. *(work in progress)*

 ## Installation